Tojima Wants to Be a Kamen Rider

 is a Japanese manga series written and illustrated by Yokusaru Shibata, with cooperation by Toei Company and Ishimori Productions.
 A spinoff of the Kamen Rider franchise, it began serialization in Hero's Inc.'s seinen manga magazine Monthly Hero's in May 2018.
 After the magazine's disbandment in October 2020, it was transferred to the Comiplex website in November of the same year.
-An anime television series adaptation produced by Liden Films premiered in October 2025.
+An anime television series adaptation produced by Liden Films aired from October 2025 to March 2026.

 Plot

 As a child, Tanzaburo Tojima was an ardent fan of the Kamen Rider show and aspired to not just emulate Kamen Rider, but to actually become one.
 Despite realizing the show is fictional and that Kamen Rider and the villain organization Shocker doesn't exist, Tojima continues his physical training in seclusion, but ends up as single, 40 year old construction worker.
 However, Tojima learns of a recent crime wave where criminals are acting like Shocker, once more reviving his desire to become Kamen Rider.